antrea-io/antrea/docs/api.md

 Starting with the v1.0 release, we decided to group all the Custom Resource Definitions (CRDs) defined by Antrea in a single API group, `crd.antrea.io`, instead of grouping CRDs logically in different API groups based on their purposes.
-The rationale for this change was to avoid profileration of API groups.
+The rationale for this change was to avoid proliferation of API groups.
 As a result, all resources in the `crd.antrea.io` are versioned individually, while before the v1.0 release, we used to have a single version number for all the CRDs in a given group: when introducing a new version of the